ros-controls/ros2_control_demos/example_11/doc/userdoc.rst

    .. image:: carlikebot.png
     :width: 400
-    :alt: Ackermann Mobile Robot
+    :alt: Carlike Mobile Robot

 2. To start *CarlikeBot* example open a terminal, source your ROS2-workspace and execute its launch file with

    .. code-block:: shell

-    ros2 launch ros2_control_demo_example_11 carlikebot.launch.py
+    ros2 launch ros2_control_demo_example_11 carlikebot.launch.py relay_odometry_tf:=true

    The launch file loads and starts the robot hardware, controllers and opens *RViz*.
    In the starting terminal you will see a lot of output from the hardware implementation showing its internal states.
    This excessive printing is only added for demonstration.
 In general, printing to the terminal should be avoided as much as possible in a hardware interface implementation.

-   If you can see an orange box in *RViz* everything has started properly.
+   If you can see an orange box with four wheels in *RViz* everything has started properly.
+By default the controller publishes the odometry of the robot to the ``/tf_odometry`` topic.
+The ``relay_odometry_tf`` argument is used to relay the odometry TF to the TF tree.
+If you set this argument to ``false`` (or not set it at all) the TF tree will not be updated with the odometry data.
-   Still, to be sure, let's introspect the control system before moving *CarlikeBot*.
+   Now, let's introspect the control system before moving *CarlikeBot*.

 3. Check if the hardware interface loaded properly, by opening another terminal and executing